Coverage Policy Manual

 Meets Primary Coverage Criteria Or Is Covered For Contracts Without Primary Coverage Criteria

-Mastectomy for gynecomastia in a male over age 18 meets member benefit certificate primary coverage criteria that there be scientific evidence of effectiveness if the tissue removed is glandular breast tissue and not the result of obesity, adolescence, or reversible effects of drug treatment that can be discontinued.
+Mastectomy for gynecomastia in a male over age 18 meets member benefit certificate Primary Coverage Criteria that there be scientific evidence of effectiveness in improving health outcomes or for members with contracts without Primary Coverage Criteria is considered Medically Necessary and is covered if the tissue removed is glandular breast tissue and not the result of obesity, adolescence, or reversible effects of drug treatment that can be discontinued.

-Mastectomy for gynecomastia in a male for any indication not described above does not meet member benefit certificate primary coverage criteria that there be scientific evidence of effectiveness.
+Mastectomy for gynecomastia in a male for any indication not described above does not meet member benefit certificate Primary Coverage Criteria that there be scientific evidence of effectiveness in improving health outcomes.

-For members with contracts without primary coverage criteria, mastectomy for gynecomastia in a male for any indication not described above is considered investigational.
-Investigational services are specific contract exclusions in most member benefit certificates of coverage.
+For members with contracts without Primary Coverage Criteria, mastectomy for gynecomastia in a male for any indication not described above is considered Not Medically Necessary or is investigational and is not covered.
+Not Medically Necessary or investigational services are specific contract exclusions in most member benefit certificates of coverage.

 The removal of fatty tissue is considered cosmetic.
 Cosmetic services are considered a contract exclusion in most member benefit certificates.